 3. Maintain Your Connection.

 A large portion of your leads will not initially purchase from you – maybe they don’t have the money or the need, or they just don’t want to.
 But they might in the future, and when they finally come to that conclusion to buy, you’ll want to be the name they think to call.
 This means maintaining a relationship with leads, even when their trail has gone cold.
-Don’t call them every night or email them every morning, but rather drop them a line every few months to let them know that when they’re ready, you will be as well.Opinions expressed here by Contributors are their own.
+Don’t call them every night or email them every morning, but rather drop them a line every few months to let them know that when they’re ready, you will be as well.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.